daijiang/hillR/README.md

 Licensed under the [MIT license](LICENSE). ([More information here](http://en.wikipedia.org/wiki/MIT_License).)

+## Citation

+Please cite this package if you use it.

+Daijiang Li. hillR: taxonomic, functional, and phylogenetic diversity and similarity through Hill Numbers.
+R package.

 ## Note:
 You need `library(dplyr)` to make these functions work.
 I need to put it as a dependency package later.